-8 M Module Learning Outcomes On successful completion of the module, students will be able to: 1 Utilising academic skills, retrieve and apply appropriate evidence and knowledge to formulate critical debate required at level 7.
-2 Critically analyse an intervention required by a complex adult who experiences acute deterioration utilising physiological theory.
-3 Evaluate the evidence for an intervention required by a complex adult who experiences acute deterioration.
-4 Critically appraise your role in ensuring early and effective interventions are provided for an adult who presents with acute deterioration.
+8 M Module Learning Outcomes On successful completion of the module, students will be able to: 1 Utilising academic skills, retrieve and apply appropriate evidence and knowledge to demonstrate critical arguments required at level 6.
+2 Critically discuss an intervention required by an adult who experiences acute deterioration utilising physiological theory.
+3 Examine the evidence for an intervention required by an adult who experiences acute deterioration.
+4 Reflect upon your role in ensuring early and effective interventions are provided for an adult who presents with acute deterioration.

-9 Module e Assessment
+9 Module Assessment e Assessment

-Learning Outcome Number (from table 8) Coursework Exam In-Person
+Learning Coursework Exam In-Person

+Outcome

+Number

+(from table 8)

 1-4 100%

 10 Breakdown Learning and Teaching Activities Learning Activities Hours Details of Duration, Frequency and other comments Scheduled Learning (SL) includes online lectures and workshops as specified in timetable 48 hours 6 x 8 hour virtual or physical classroom study days which involve a blend of learning activities constructed to achieve a high level of student engagement.
 Directed Learning (DL) includes placements, work-based learning, peer group learning external visits, on-line activity, Graduate+, peer learning, as directed on VLE 50 hours Asynchronous online learning activities which include quizzes (6 hours), pre and post study day learning tasks (12 hours), videos (3 hours), lecture recordings (6 hours), question and answer forums (3 hours), workbook (8 hours) and reading activities (12 hours).
 All timings are approximations, reflective of the individual needs of the student.
-Private Study (PS) includes preparation for exams 102 hours Engagement with Moodle (20 hours), academic skill development (20 hours), literature searching and reading (20 hours), critical thinking and preparation of formative and summative assessments (40 hours), tutorial (1 hour), formative plagiarism check (1 hour).
-All timings are approximations, reflective of the individual needs of the student.
-Total Study Hours: 200 hours l
+Private Study (PS) includes preparation for exams 102 hours Engagement with Moodle (20 hours), academic skill development (20 hours), literature searching and reading (20 hours), critical thinking and preparation of formative and summative assessments (40 hours), tutorial (1 hour), formative plagiarism check (1 hour) All timings are approximations, reflective of the individual needs of the student.
+Total Study Hours: 200 hours